websauna/websauna/docs/source/narrative/frontend/request.rst

 When your view function returns

-* If the return value is instance of :py:class:`pyramid.response.Response` it is processed as it
+* If the return value is instance of :py:class:`pyramid.response.Response` it is processed as is

 * If the return value is a dictionary, as usually it is to pass template context variables to template rendering, a corresponding :term:`renderer` is invoked to turn the context to a response.
 The ``renderer`` argument to view configuration is a template name.
 The template engine loads this template and passes the view return value to it as template context.